puzant/movie-tracker/README.md

 ![preview](src/app-preview.png)

+- This App usese:
-Built using Reactjs for rendering the view, & with Redux to handle the State
+  - ReactJs for rendering the view
+  - Redux for state mangement
+  - React-Router-DOM for routing
+  - Styled-Components for styling with JS
+  - React Material Design library

 - This App consists of 3 sections
   - Discover Movies